devcontainers/images/src/miniconda/README.md

 ### [Optional] Adding the contents of environment.yml to the image

-For convenience, this definition will automatically install dependencies from the `environment.yml` file in the parent folder when the container is built.
+For convenience, this image will automatically install dependencies from the `environment.yml` file in the parent folder when the container is built.
 You can change this behavior by altering this line in the `Dockerfile`:

 ```Dockerfile
 RUN if [ -f "/tmp/conda-tmp/environment.yml" ]; then /opt/conda/bin/conda env update -n base -f /tmp/conda-tmp/environment.yml; fi \